mohammad-kassem/Comptutor-Liaison/Liaison/README.md

 <br><br>
 <img src="./readme/title4.svg" id="tech-stack"/>

-Here's a brief high-level overview of the tech stack that Comptutor uses:
+Here's a brief high-level overview of the tech stack that Liaison uses:

 - This project uses the [Angular Typescript-based web app framework](https://angular.io/).Angular is a component-based framework for building scalable web applications, built on TypeScript, as a development platform.
 Angular includes.
 - This project uses the [Node.js Javascript runtime enviroment](https://nodejs.org/en/) and the [Express.js web application framework](https://expressjs.com/).
 Express.js is designed for building web applications and APIs.
 It has been called the de facto standard server framework for Node.js.